ICS20-010/223-Final/README.md

 ### Mechanics
 There are several mechanics within the game for the player and the enemies.
-The player will have fairly high mobility with wall running and sliding, but only a single jump to use.
+The player will have fairly high mobility with wall jumping and sliding, but only a single jump to use.
 Enemies will have a variety of mechanics that depend on their preset behaviour, Offensive will attack from range or meele, Defensive will block exits or hold a key for an exit, and Obstructive will